The-Agentic-Intelligence-Co/.github/profile/README.md

 ## Projects

 - **Dom-Engine** – TypeScript library that converts website DOMs into actionable context for AI browser agents and RPA flows.
-- **Eclipse** – Chrome extension with browser automation, multi-tab chat, video search, and tab management features, just BYOK.
+- **Eclipse** – Chrome extension for browser automation, multi-tab chat, video analysis, and tab management features, just BYOK.
 - **VibeMotion** – Generate UI motion graphics videos with AI prompts.
-- **Walt** – A computer-use AI agent that learns workflows through screen-sharing and voice instructions, then runs them for you.
+- **Walt** – A computer-use AI agent that learns workflows through screen-sharing and voice guidance, then runs them for you.
-- **Virality** – Turn long videos into viral-ready short clips for content creators.
+- **Virality** – Turn long videos into viral-ready short clips for influencers and content creators.

 > Projects are rolling out one by one — all fully open-source.

 ## Collaboration

-If you want to help, here’s how:
+We welcome contributions!
+Here’s how you can get involved:

-- Open an **issue** for ideas, bugs, or feature requests
+- Open an issue for ideas, bugs, or feature requests
-- Submit **pull requests** with code, docs, or examples
+- Submit pull requests with code, documentation, or examples
 - Test projects and provide feedback

+Join us in making AI accessible for everyone! 🚀

 ---